Skip to main content

 Playing video games for too long overstimulates teens’ brains, which can produce too much of the hormone cortisol.
 This chronic stress can change the brain over time.
 Addiction to video games can prime the brain for other kinds of addictions, like substance abuse as well.

 A six-year study published in 2020 of pathological video game players from age 15 into early adulthood showed “higher levels of depression, aggression, shyness, problematic cell phone use, and anxiety.”
-There are also physical health issues to the sedentary nature of playing video games.
+There are also physical health issues due to the sedentary nature of playing video games.

 Some of the top possible effects of excessive video gameplay include: